 Girth Galls, Saddle Sores, Blisters, Girth Sores, Pressure Sores, Saddle Galls, Harness Sores, Harness Galls

-Girth galls, saddle sores and sores that occur under driving harness are caused by friction.
-They are similar to a blister that forms from wearing ill fitting shoes.
-The sores can be caused by tack that is dirty with a build up of grime and sweat that grinds the dirt into the horse's skin.
+Girth galls, saddle sores, and sores that occur under a driving harness are caused by friction.
+They are similar to a blister that forms from wearing ill-fitting shoes.
+The sores can be caused by tack that is dirty with a build-up of grime and sweat that grinds the dirt into the horse's skin.
 Tack that is too tight or stiff and inflexible may cause chaffing that leads to saddle sores.
 Occasionally, a foreign object like a burr, grass haw or wood chip may become lodged between tack and horse, causing chaffing.
 Some horses with very sensitive skin are prone to saddle and girth sores and require extra care.

-Saddle soars and girth galls may appear as slight rubs where just the hair is missing, or very inflamed open blister-like wounds.
-The hair may not be rubbed off and the gall or sore may show as a swollen lump under the skin--somewhat like an unbroken blister on your foot.
+Saddle soars and girth galls may appear as slight rubs where just the hair is missing or very inflamed open blister-like wounds.
+The hair may not be rubbed off and the gall or sore may show as a swollen lump under the skin—somewhat like an unbroken blister on your foot.
 The lump can be tiny, or quite large.
-Girth galls commonly form just behind the elbow of the horse in the girth area, but can occur any where the girth or cinch lies.
+Girth galls commonly form just behind the elbow of the horse in the girth area but can occur anywhere the girth or cinch lies.
 Very severe saddle sores can form deep 'holes' that can become infected.
-Left untreated, permanent damage and scaring to the skin and underlying muscle can occur.
+Left untreated, permanent damage and scarring to the skin and underlying muscle can occur.
 Saddle sores can form anywhere the saddle sits, although they most commonly form underneath the cantle area, or directly under the pommel area, near the loins and withers.

-On an open sore, sponge the sore and area around it with saline solution and cover it with an soothing ointment or cream.
+On an open sore, sponge the sore and area around it with saline solution and cover it with a soothing ointment or cream.
 Many people like creams or lotions with calendula or aloe vera.
 Purple gentian spray may also be used.
-After finding tiny dime sized sores on Trillium, I applied a zinc oxide paste that I keep in my first aid kit.
 You may choose to use something with an antibiotic in it.
 The main goal is to keep the area clean and the skin in good condition.
 Diaper or zinc oxide cream can also help heal and soothe.

 Galls or sores that appear as a swelling under the skin can be left.
 Whether open or closed no equipment should be placed over the area until it is healed.
 It will be uncomfortable for your horse to wear a girth, harness or saddle over an area that is already sore.
 (Your horse may express its discomfort by behaving badly.)

 Grooming is very important to prevent sores.
-Trillium 'pecks' at her chest area to bite at flies, covering the area between her front legs with saliva and chewed hay bits.
-I have to clean this area carefully so there is no chance the dirt will cause a sore.
-Because the dirt is so encrusted I use water and a sponge to wash the area before tacking up and put on a spritz of grooming spray to make the job easier next time.
+For example, if your horse 'pecks' at their chest area to bite at flies, they will cover the area between their front legs with saliva and chewed hay bits.
+You have to clean this area carefully so there is no chance the dirt will cause a sore.
+Since the dirt can come encrusted use water and a sponge to wash the area before tacking up and put on a spritz of grooming spray to make the job easier next time.

 Make sure your tack fits.
 If your saddle constantly rubs back and forth as you ride, it could indicate a poorly fitting saddle.
 A narrow or too wide girth or cinch could cause problems too.